Explore STEM Careers

 A STEM career can mean so many things, like studying fish and coral reefs near Puerto Rico, or exploring how environmental engineering can help improve human life while protecting the environment.
 This virtual career fair is the perfect opportunity for your middle and high school students to hear from four professionals who are following their passions through STEM careers.

 Tito Rinaldo works for The Nature Conservancy’s Leaders in Environmental Action for the Future (LEAF) program in the Eastern U.S. Raised in the growing metropolis of Tegucigalpa, Honduras, Tito’s desire to protect the environment began with his interest in people.
-Based on these interests, Tito went on to pursue a B.S. in Urban Studies and an M.S. in Conflict Resolution with a concentration on environmental conflicts.
+Tito went on to pursue a B.S. in Urban Studies and an M.S. in Conflict Resolution with a concentration on environmental conflicts.
 His studies have mainly focused on how people relate to the natural world, whether in a city or a national park.

 Ruby Rivera works as a diversity fellow for The Nature Conservancy.
 Ruby was born and raised in Puerto Rico, where she went on to study Environmental Science and Geography at the University of Puerto Rico.
 She has worked in watershed management and restoration of coral reefs and coastal ecosystems in Puerto Rico, Hawaii, and American Samoa, and is passionate about sustainable urban agriculture and development.
 Ruby now works as a Program Manager for the Global Diversity, Equity and Inclusion Team at The Nature Conservancy (TNC), where she focuses on diversity and equity issues within the organization, between TNC and community-based non-profit organizations, and in relation to gender and equitable conservation.
 Ruby is also working on a new project aimed at recruiting diverse talent.